ldvhuy09/some_notes/Error-handling-restapi-spring.md

 > Multiple *@ExceptionHandler* to **single, global* error handling component.

-Not only simple but also flexibley:
+Not only simple but also flexible:

+ - Allow full control the body of response

 ## Publish a File